 Despite the stigma surrounding them, Pit Bulls can be amazing family pets.
-If you’re thinking about adding one to your family, you’re probably wondering: How long do Pit Bulls live?
+If you’re thinking about adding one to your family, you’re probably wondering: How long do Pitbulls live?

 Sadly, no dog breed lives as long as we wish they would, but it’s nice to know about how many years you can expect to get with your furry family member.
 It’s also nice to know what sorts of things you can do to extend their lifespan, so we’ve included that information, too.

-What is a Pit Bull, Anyway?
+What is a Pit Bull?

 We will be talking specifically about the American Pit Bull Terrier in this article, but all breeds referred to as Pit Bulls have similar lifespans and health problems.